-Preserved lemon peel is a Middle Eastern/Morrocan kinda dish.
-In Israel, we don’t use salad dressing as much as we use it here in the US.
-Most of the time, when we make salads we dress them with olive oil, lemon juice, and salt.
-It’s so simple, so tasty, and so much healthier than all those dressings that have a ton of mayo in them.
+Preserved lemon peel is a Middle Eastern/Moroccan kinda dish.
+In Israel, we don’t use salad dressing as much as we use it here in the U.S. Most of the time when we make salads we dress them with olive oil, lemon juice, and salt (you can watch me do it in this video).

-Oh, and we eat a salad in almost every meal.
-So what is one going to do with so many lemon peels at the end of the day?
-Preserve them, of course.
+And we eat a salad with almost every meal in Israel!
+So what is one going to do with so many lemon peels at the end of the week?

 Once you have a few lemons, cut them into small pieces.
 We used about 6 lemons here, I think, and we cut each lemon into 8 pieces.
 You can go smaller or larger with your pieces, there are no rules.